Knee Replacement: Who It’s For & What to Expect

 Potential Risks of Surgery

 Knee replacement is generally considered a safe procedure, but there are always risks associated with any surgery.
 Some of those risks include blood clots, infection, and nerve or blood vessel damage.
-According to the American Academy of Orthopaedic Surgeons, less than 2% of patients experience serious complications as a result of total knee replacement.
+According to the American Academy of Orthopedic Surgeons, less than 2% of patients experience serious complications as a result of total knee replacement.

 If you have an underlying condition (like diabetes or heart disease), you may be at a greater risk of complications.
 Before surgery, your surgeon will talk with you about risks and other important safety information.